Clinical Practice

 How to Talk to Clients About Their Assessment Scores

-Sharing assessment scores with clients improves outcomes and strengthens the alliance.
-Here are practical scripts and framing for making score conversations natural.
+Sharing assessment scores with clients improves outcomes and the alliance.
+Practical scripts and framing for making score conversations natural.

 Building a Safety Plan in Therapy: A Step-by-Step Guide

-A step-by-step guide to building a safety plan with clients using the Stanley-Brown framework.
-Includes what to cover, common mistakes, and digital tools that help.
+A step-by-step guide to building a safety plan with clients using the Stanley-Brown framework — what to cover, common mistakes, and tools that help.

 Set Up Outcome Tracking in 15 Minutes